sonatype-nexus-community/ahab/README.md

         yum list installed | ./ahab chase
         apk info -vv | sort | ./ahab chase

 Flags:
   -v, -- count                              Set log level, higher is more verbose
-      --clean-cache     Flag to clean the database cache for OSS Index -h, --help            help for chase
+      --clean-cache                         Flag to clean the database cache for OSS Index -e, --exclude-vulnerability CveListFlag   Comma separated list of CVEs to exclude (default []) -x, --exclude-vulnerability-file string   Path to a file containing newline separated CVEs to be excluded (default "./.ahab-ignore")
+  -h, --help                                help for chase
       --loud                                Specify if you want non vulnerable packages included in your output --no-color                            Specify if you want no color in your results --os string                           Specify a value for the operating system type you want to scan (alpine, debian, fedora).
 Useful if autodetection fails and/or you want to explicitly set it.
+(DEPRECATED: use package-manager)
-      --output string   Specify the output type you want (json, text, csv) (default "text") --quiet           Quiet removes the header from being printed --token string    Specify your OSS Index API Token --user string     Specify your OSS Index Username
+      --output string                       Specify the output type you want (json, text, csv) (default "text") --package-manager string              Specify package manager type you want to scan (apk, dnf, dpkg or yum).
+Useful if autodetection fails and/or you want to explicitly set it.
+      --quiet                               Quiet removes the header from being printed --token string                        Specify your OSS Index API Token --user string                         Specify your OSS Index Username
 ```

 #### Exclude vulnerabilities